-Levels of 25(OH) vitamin D decline extensively in the northern part of US with aging and insufficient vitamin D levels in older persons.
+Levels of 25(OH) vitamin D decline extensively in the northern part of the United States with aging and insufficient vitamin D levels in older persons.
 Low vitamin D levels are associated with reduced muscle strength.
 Replacement of vitamin D in persons with low levels increases strength and function, and decreases falls.
-Vitamin D replacement is associated with lower mortality Obtaining sufficient vitamin D from natural food sources alone is difficult.
+Vitamin D replacement is associated with lower mortality.
+Obtaining sufficient vitamin D from natural food sources alone is difficult.
 Aging also provides a risk of vitamin D suboptimal to deficient level due to changes in the skins ability to synthesize vitamin D.5 Older adults and obese individuals are less likely to spend enough time outside and may not consume enough vitamin D from foods.
 Levels of 25(OH) Vitamin D decline longitudinally with aging.
 Numerous studies have reported inadequate vitamin D levels in older persons.
 Deficiency in vitamin D levels may lead to weak muscle strength.6

 When treating patients with sarcopenia the 25(OH) vitamin D levels should be measured in all patients.
 The current recommended RDA for individuals over the age of 70 should be 800 IU/daily.6

 The recommendation is difficult to achieve with sun and food for many older adults.
 The supplement aisle is confusing for many, especially when deciding on D2 or D3.
-If you are a vegetarian, it is difficult to meet the need even with supplements, as D3 usually comes from an animal source from fish, lanolin (sheep wool), and lichen.
+If you are a vegetarian, it is difficult to meet the needs even with supplements, as D3 usually comes from an animal source from fish, lanolin (sheep wool), and lichen.
 In the winter months, it is critical for most older adults to consider a D3 supplement.